-- If you are purchasing access to an individual piece of digital content.
+- If the product is a one-off purchase of digital content.
 We will make the digital content available for download by you as soon as possible, after we accept your order.

 7.3 We are not responsible for delays outside our control.
 If our supply of the products is delayed by an event outside our control, then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any products you have paid for but not received.

 7.4 If you do not allow us access to provide services.
 If you do not allow us access to your premises to perform the services as arranged (and you do not have a good reason for this) we may charge you additional costs incurred by us as a result.
 If, despite our reasonable efforts, we are unable to contact you or re-arrange access to your premises we may end the contract and clause 10.2 will apply.